 Add in crab and mix well with your hands.
 Once mixed well (without losing the shape of the lump)

 Measure out 1/2 cup size mounds and form 5-6 medium-sized crab cakes.
 For crab balls In miniature measure 1 generous tablespoon and roll into a ball shape.

 Crab balls are a perfect party “pick-up” food.

-Note: if the meat isn’t sticking together well enough, adjust bread crumbs if needed I find that if I am using my hands for the making of the cakes, I can dip my hand in the bread crumbs and use what sticks to my hand and that’s just enough to hold it all together.
+Note: if the meat isn’t sticking together well enough, adjust the bread crumbs if needed I find that if I am using my hands for the making of the cakes, I can dip my hand in the bread crumbs and use what sticks to my hand and that’s just enough to hold it all together.
 On the other hand, if the meat is too dry, add a little mayo.